NannyML/nannyml/docs/tutorials/ranking.rst

     :path: ./example_notebooks/Tutorial - Ranking.ipynb
     :cell: 8

-The analysis period results are shown.
+The monitored period results are shown.

 We can now proceed to correlation ranking.
 First, let's correlate drift results with the estimated ``roc_auc``.
 A key difference here is that after instantiation, we need to :meth:`~nannyml.drift.ranker.CorrelationRanker.fit`